wjsutton/Tour-De-France/README.md

 ### :a: About

 The Tour de France is an annual men's multiple-stage bicycle race primarily held in France, while also occasionally passing through nearby countries.
-It consists of 21 stages, each a day long, over the course of 23 days around July.
+It consists of 21 stages, each a day-long, over 23 days around July.

-The competition is an incredibly tough and gruelling, and from watching the 2021 tour it got me thinking, which tour is the toughest?
+The competition is incredibly tough and gruelling.
+Watching the 2021 tour got me thinking, which tour is the toughest?
 Using data available I derived **five factors of toughness** to the score the tours and **create this eye-catching and illustrative visualisation**.

 <div style="overflow: hidden;margin: 0 10px 0 0">